lucamartucci/lucamartucci.github.io/_posts/2019-10-29-LearnCrypto01.md

 ---
 layout: default
-permalink: /LearningCrypto01/
+permalink: /CryptoLec01/
 title: Intro to Cryptography Lecture 1
 tags: Cryptography
 ---
-I'm starting to study cryptography by reading Yevgeniy Dodis' notes at this [link](https://cs.nyu.edu/courses/fall08/G22.3210-001/index.html), and would like to make some summary notes.
+I'm starting to study cryptography by following Yevgeniy Dodis' notes at this [link](https://cs.nyu.edu/courses/fall08/G22.3210-001/index.html), and would like to make some summary notes.
+The notes will mostly focus on proofs.
+I will also use other material as references [1][2][3] in order to make notes about additional details.

 ## 1. The Basic Scenario in Cryptography